What's new in Analytica 6.3?

 att_arrowproperties::displayDashStyle arrowclass:1

-It no longer shows an arrow from a variable node X to a module that contains an alias for X (unless the module contains another variable using X).
-It also now lets you draw a "display arrow" to a module without adding an alias node into the module.
+Analytica no longer shows an arrow from a variable X nodes to a module M that contains an alias of X (and no other variable influenced by X).
+When you draw an arrow from a variable to module M, it no longer adds an alias in M, but shows the ipotential influence as a dashed display arrow.

-For backward compatibility, it adds a display arrow from a variable to a module when you run it in Analytica 6.3 if an arrow appeared in a legacy model .
+For backward compatibility, it shows a display arrow from a variable to module for legacy models that showed them even when you run the model in Analytica 6.3.

 Arrow to system variable alias nodes